ivanadelcarmen/ivanadelcarmen/README.md

   - Currently, I am looking forward to professionally applying my SQL and Python knowledge to the data engineering field, scripting batch or real-time ELT/ETL pipelines.
   - My interest in each of the stages in the data lifecycle has lead me to constantly learn about tools such as Databricks, Power BI, Apache frameworks, and ML libraries.

-Take a look at my projects to get a hint of my work methodology, coding strategies, and algorithmic approach influenced by academic computer science.

 ## Certificates

 [_Data Engineering_](https://validator.centrodeelearning.com/validator/17285134-affd-46bd-978b-18777e91849d)